 Do you usually dread the moment when you have to do a presentation in front of a group of people?
-Or hide at the back of the classroom, hoping the teacher won’t see you, and ask a question requiring you to stand in front of the whole class?
+Or hide at the back of the classroom, hoping the teacher won’t see you, and ask a question, requiring you to stand in front of the whole class?
 If you do, these might be signs that you lack self-confidence.

-Everyone would like to feel good about themselves in all situations, and this is why it is so important to build your confidence.
+Everyone would like to feel good about themselves in all situations, and this is why it is so important to learn how to build your confidence.
 Self-confidence means having a good feeling about yourself, trusting your abilities and judgments, and believing that you will be successful when faced with challenges.
 As the name implies, self-confidence comes from within oneself and not from other people.

 When you become a self-confident person, you value and know your worth despite imperfections or what others think.